-- In a small bowl mix the softened cream cheese, ranch seasoning mix, cheddar cheese and Parmesan cheese.
-Mix well.
+- Mix the softened cream cheese, ranch seasoning mix, cheddar cheese, and Parmesan cheese in a small bowl.

-- Wrap a slice of bacon around the jalapeño and secure with a toothpick.
+- Wrap a slice of bacon around the jalapeño and secure it with a toothpick.

 - Serve warm or at room temperature.